FAXES/Documentation/FaxStore/Extensions/Extensions Guide.md

+# Creating Extensions

+---

-# Creating A New Extension
+## Creating A Basic Extension

 To create a extension you can use the following code example to get you started